 But this type of tracking also improves patient safety.
-Because of human error, it can be difficult to accurately account for all of the required surgical tools before, during, and after a procedure.
+Because of human error, it can be difficult to accurately account for all of the required surgical instruments before, during, and after a procedure.
 Accuracy can also be compromised by incorrect instrument lists, untrained personnel, or time constraints.
 Hand counting these instruments can affect the turn-over time for the operating room, and compromise the quality of care.

 Those items should be checked before and after the procedure to ensure that everything necessary is already in the operating room before the procedure starts, and to make sure that no surgical instrumentation is lost or left inside the patient after surgery.
 To prevent these types of errors, all surgical items are recounted and inventoried after a procedure.
-If an item is missing, staff must locate it before the procedure can be completed, at a cost of hundreds of dollars per minute of clinical time.
+If an item is missing, nurses must locate it before the procedure can be completed, at a cost of hundreds of dollars per minute of clinical time.

-In the case of medical device manufacturers, automatic identification technology can help meet the U.S. FDA's new Unique Device Identification (UDI) tracking requirements in a matter of seconds.
+In the case of medical device manufacturers, automatic identification technology can help meet the U.S. FDA's Unique Device Identification (UDI) tracking requirements in a matter of seconds.
 The UDI program was developed to provide more accurate tracking of medical devices in the healthcare industry in order to speed product recalls and improve patient safety.
 Starting in 2014, different classes of medical devices are required to include a permanent mark containing a unique identifier and manufacturing information.
-The number of devices that fall under UDI will be expanded each year through 2020.
+The number of devices that fall under UDI will be expanded each year through the 2020s.

 Information on device labels will be centrally managed via the Global Unique Device Identification Database (GUDID), making it available to stakeholders across the healthcare supply chain.
 In addition to improving safety, UDI can help manufacturers better manage and track inventory.
 Healthcare organizations such as hospitals could also use the UDI to manage inventory or to track devices internally.

-Prior to sterilization, staff scans the instruments within a set/tray to confirm 100 percent accuracy of the list and actual instrument match.
+Prior to sterilization, a nurse scans the instruments within a set/tray to confirm 100 percent accuracy of the list and actual instrument match.
 Any instruments not present would be highlighted in red on the screen of the handheld reader until the discrepancy is corrected.

 Scanning over the instruments provides a visual count on the screen as well as documentation of the time and place of the count.
 Again, missing instruments would be highlighted in red.
 The count is verified as complete or incomplete in seconds instead of minutes.
 Completing rapid, correct, and well-documented surgical counts provides immeasurable patient safety improvements, as well as cost savings related to turnover time.
 Another component of the system allows non-scannable items to also be tracked in the OR suite for preference list building, counting, re-stocking of supplies, pricing, and billing purposes.